nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 vault kv put -mount=secret devops token=pat
 ```

-you will get a response similar as:
+You will get a response similar as:

 ```bash
 === Secret Path ===